Eugeniia/Eugeniia/README.md

 📖  I agree that "the goal of science is human happiness" (“Monday Starts on Saturday” by Arkady and Boris Strugatsky).

-🔥  When I have free time I’m learning Chinese and Spanish, practising GO game, or studying Machine Learning & Artificial Intelligence.
+🔥  When I have free time I’m learning Chinese and Spanish, practising GO game, practicing hot yoga & hot pilates, or studying Machine Learning & Artificial Intelligence.

 📧  To stay in touch use: [Linkedin](https://www.linkedin.com/in/evgeniiagolovina/), [GitHub](https://github.com/Eugeniia) or [X](https://twitter.com/FoffaJn).